tlswg/tls13-spec/draft-ietf-tls-tls13.md

 mechanism makes it possible to negotiate a version prior to TLS 1.2 if one side supports a sparse range.
 Implementations of TLS 1.3 which choose to support prior versions of TLS SHOULD support TLS 1.2.
-Servers should be prepared to receive ClientHellos that include this extension but do not include 0x0304 in the list of versions.
+Servers MUST be prepared to receive ClientHellos that include this extension but do not include 0x0304 in the list of versions.

 A server which negotiates a version of TLS prior to TLS 1.3 MUST